MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

-# Prepare Your Planner
+# Prepare Your Entry
 To run the program, please refer to [README.md](./README.md) to download the start-kit and compile.

-## Planner Integration
+## Entry Integration

 Before you write any code, get familiar with the simulated setups:
 - Coordination system: the location of a robot on the map is a tuple (x,y), where x refers to the row the robot is located in, and y refers to the corresponding column.
 For the first row (the topmost row), x = 0, and for the first column (the leftmost column), y = 0.
 You can find a visualization [here](./image/coordination_system.pdf)
 - Map: the map is a vector of `int`, the index is calculated by linearise the (row, column) of a location to (row * total number of columns of the map) + column, the value is either 1: non-traversable or 0: traversable.
 - A `State` of a robot: a state containing the current location (map location index), current timestep and current facing orientation (0:east, 1:south, 2:west, 3:north).
-- Tasks of robots: a `task` of a robot is an int, which represents a single location (linearised) in the map.
+- Tasks of robots: a `task` of a robot contains a list of multiple errands.
+Each errand is a single location on the map and should be visited one by one in order.
 - `Action` enum: the four possible actions are encoded in our start actions as: FW - forward, CR - Clockwise rotate, CCR - Counter clockwise rotate, W - Wait, NA - Unknown actions
+- The `Entry` class act as an interface to communicate with the start-kit main simulation.
+At each timestep, the main simulation will call the compute() function of Entry to get the next task and next schedule for each agent to proceeed.
+The compute function of the Entry will call the task scheduler to shedule next task for each agent first, call the planenr to plan next actions.

+### What to implement for each track

+- Plannning Track:
+You need to implement your own planner.
+Check out Implement your planner section for more details.

+- Scheduling Track:
+You need to implement your own planner.
+Check out Implement your scheduler section for more details.

+- Combined Track:
+You need to implement your own planner and scheduler.
+You can also modify the entry to meet your needs.
+Check out Implement your scheduler, Implement your planner and Implement your entry sections for more details.

+### Implement your scheduler
+The starting point of
+to do

 ### Implement your planner